arjunr2/mqtt-benchmark/README.md

 **Important Notes**:
 - `script_fmt` contains the deployment commands with static arguments populated.
 Each benchmark needs to only format the `pub` and `sub` field to indicate which topics to publish or subscribe to
 - The `deploy` method sends the provided command to all provided devices.
 It can be made non-blocking by specifying `wait=False`
-- **WARNING**: All publisher threads run in an infinite loop and subscriber threads end when `iterations` number of data points have been captured.
-The `kill_pubs` method is hence critical to kill all publishers after all data has been captured by scrib
+- **WARNING**: All publisher threads run in an infinite loop and subscriber threads run until `iterations` number of data points have been captured.
+The `kill_pubs` method is hence critical to kill all publishers after all subscribers have ended
-- `_main` must return a string with all the relevant results to be logged for post-processing.
-In most cases, this is just the concatenation of the outputs from all the subscriber threads